 A Gluten Free Diet For Thyroid Health

-There’s a definite link between gluten and thyroid health problems.
-Therefore strictly eliminating gluten from the diet is an important strategy for anyone who wants to recover their thyroid health, even when you don’t think you are gluten intolerant.
+There’s a definite link between gluten and thyroid health disorders.
+Strictly eliminating gluten from the diet is a vital step for anyone wanting to transform their thyroid health, even when you think gluten is not a problem for you.